DavidRichardson02/Fourier-Series-Harmonic-Circles-Drawing/README.md

 # Fourier-Series-Harmonic-Circles-Drawing
 Drawing an arbitrary 2D path with the fourier series.
 See the attached document for a detailed explanation of the program.
-My first real project, based on some interesting math and serves as a cool visualization of the geometric representation of the Discrete Fourier Transform, but has no practical uses aside from this.
-Made made in/for Visual Studios openframeworks, also the custom vector class thing is only there cause I wasn't allowed to use std::vector in my class.
+My first real project, based on some interesting math and serves as a cool visualization of the geometric representation of the Discrete Fourier Transform.
+Made in c++ openframeworks.

 [Fourier-Series-Harmonic-Circles-Epicycle-Visualization.pdf](https://github.com/David-PaulR/Fourier-Series-Harmonic-Circles-Drawing/files/12447783/Fourier-Series-Harmonic-Circles-Epicycle-Visualization.pdf)